elifesciences/search-formula/README.md

 ### creating repositories

-Before a snapshot can exist it must be created in a place ES knows about called a 'repository'. `fs` type repositories exist on the filesystem and ES needs to know their location as well with the setting `path.repo` in `/etc/elasticsearch/elasticsearch.yml`.
+Before a snapshot can exist it must be created in a place ES knows about called a 'repository'. `fs` type repositories exist on the filesystem and ES needs to know their location at time of repository creation.
+All `fs` type repositories must specify an absolute path that is rooted in the setting `path.repo` in [`/etc/elasticsearch/elasticsearch.yml`](https://github.com/elifesciences/search-formula/blob/master/salt/search/config/etc-elasticsearch-elasticsearch.yml#L13).

 To create a repository issue this api call: `PUT /_snapshot/{repo}` with the payload: